The Lexington Times

 Lexington roots

 Paul was born and raised in Lexington and is a 2010 graduate of the University of Kentucky with a B.S. in Economics.
 He lives in the Cumberland Hill neighborhood with his family and his two dogs, Fozzie and Phoebe.
-Outside the paper he's the dad walking Fozzie and Phoebe at five o'clock, the parent in the carpool line, the neighbor mowing his lawn on Saturdays.
-The journalism he files is for them too — for the kids growing up here, for the people the records are about, for a city that deserves coverage it can read without a subscription.
+Outside the site he's the dad walking Fozzie and Phoebe at five o'clock, the parent in the carpool line, the neighbor mowing his lawn on Saturdays.
+The blog is for them too — for the kids growing up here, for a city that deserves something it can read without a subscription.

 Find Paul